Jebbly/ReSTIR-BDPT/README.md

 # ReSTIR BDPT

-This is the official implementation for the 2025 ACM TOG paper "ReSTIR BDPT: Bidirectional ReSTIR Path Tracing with Caustics".
+This is the official implementation for the 2025 ACM TOG paper [ReSTIR BDPT: Bidirectional ReSTIR Path Tracing with Caustics](https://dl.acm.org/doi/10.1145/3744898).
 ReSTIR BDPT is implemented as a new pass called ReSTIRBDPT.
 ReSTIR BDPT specific code is found in `Source/RenderPasses/ReSTIRBDPT`.

+To run the code, first build the project, then run Mogwai.exe and load `scripts/ReSTIRBDPT.py`.

 ## Rough glass bug
-When rendering rough glass,
+When rendering rough glass, a bug causes some bias to appear in the UCW term, which compounds between frames and dominates the image.
+This is caused a bug in the shift mapping code and is not a result of the ReSTIR BDPT theory.

 # Falcor